Erosion and Sediment Control

 Learning Objective 3:

-Learners will be able to comply with federal Environmental Protection Agency and state erosion and sediment control requirements.
+Learners will be able to comply with federal Environmental Protection Agency erosion and sediment control requirements and regulations.

 Learning Objective 4:

-Learners will be able to control site disturbances with the use of non-structural best practices, including temporary and permanent seeding, sodding, mulching use of geotextiles, chemical soil stabilization, and buffer zones.
+Learners will be able to control erosion with the use of best practices, including seeding, mulching, turf reinforcement, hydromulches, cellular confinement, and porous pavements.

 Learning Objective 5:

-Learners will be able to establish practices to protect stream banks from erosion and be able to explain how to stabilize and repair damaged stream banks.
+Learners will be able to establish practices to protect streambanks from erosion and be able to explain how to stabilize them.

 Learning Objective 6: